unfolding PANS PANDAS | reshaping BRAIN+BODY health

 • Regular: $200.00 (+ Eventbrite Fee: CA$12.71)

-• Early Bird in-person registration is available until February 28, 2025, at 11:59 PM (MT).
+• Early Bird in-person registration has been extended until February 28 March 2, 2025, at 11:59 PM (MT).

-• Regular registration rates will take effect on March 1, 2025, at 12:00 AM (MT).
+• Regular registration rates will take effect on March 3, 2025, at 12:00 AM (MT).

-• $In-Person Group Registration (2+ Attendees): $360.00 per person (+ Eventbrite Fee: CA$24.73)
+• In-Person Group Registration (2+ Attendees): $360.00 per person (+ Eventbrite Fee: CA$24.73)

 • Group registration is available for the entire registration period.